drslump/Spec-PHP/README.md

 takes this into account and will try as hard as possible to generate code that keeps the original line numbers the same.
 This is of great help since you can go to the line number reported in an exception and actually see the statement that failed.
-Check the "How it does its magic" section for more details.
+Check the "How does it work?" section for more details.

 ## Features